meows/racket/docs/logarithm-natural.md

 9 | 2.5937424601 | 0.0104565518

-We can see that as `e(n)` gets bigger, the difference from one number to the next gets smaller.
-How about if the values for `e` get very large?
+We can see that as `e(n)` gets bigger, the difference from one number to the next gets smaller, which confirms our intuition.
+A natural question to ask is whether the velocity of the series ever reaches `0`.

+Let's look at what happens when values for `e(n)` get very large:

 ``` clojure
 (e 10000)  ;; → 2.7181459268